MarvinXLII/BravelyCrowd/README.md

 - The executable is only compatible with spreadsheets of the `.xls` format.
 Do not reformat these files into `.xlsx` or anything else.

-- Unpacking and packing can be a bit slow.
+- Unpacking and packing files can be a bit slow.
 You can speed this up by removing large folders you won't be modding, such as `Graphics` or `Sound`.
+Never remove files individually, as this can lead to issues when packing crowds.

 - Some spreadsheets have text in them.
 These columns are labeled `Text` and `Labels`.
 When these are present you'll also see some columns labeled `Text Pntr` and `Label Pntr`.
 These columns need to be updated if you change any text, but don't worry!
 The tool will automatically update them for you!

-- Don't add any extra rows or columns to spreadsheets you edit.